Simultaneous Decorrelation of Matrix Time Series: Methodology

-\begin{remark} In practice, we need to specify integer $\tau_0$.
-In principle any $\tau_0$ can be used to estimate $\bA_*$ and $\bB_*$, as $\bV^{(k)}_{\tau,i,j}\big(\bV^{(k)}_{\tau,i,j}\big)^\top$ is non-negative definite, there is no information cancellation from different time lags.
-Since autocorrelation is typically at its strongest at small lags, a relatively small $\tau_0$, such as $\tau_0=5$, is often sufficient \citep{lam2011,chang2018,wang2019,chen2019factor}. \end{remark}
+\begin{remark} In practice, we need to specify $\tau_0$ in (\ref{aa9}).
+In principle any $\tau_0\geq 1$ can be used for the purpose of segmentation.
+A larger $\tau_0$ may capture more lag-dependence, but may also risk adding more `noise' when the dependence decays fast.
+Since autocorrelation is typically at its strongest at small lags, a relatively small $\tau_0$, such as $\tau_0\le 5$, is often sufficient \citep{lam2011,chang2018,wang2019,chen2022factor}. \end{remark}